aplatform64/aplatform64/docs/roles/stg_nfs_client.md

 ## Purpose

-Manage the NFS client service
+Manage the Linux NFS client

 Supported features in the current version: